-When Christmas arrives, and it’s time to make those gluten-free gingerbread cookies, many of you will be pulling out that sticky jar of molasses buried deep in your pantry.
+When Christmas arrives, and it’s time to make those gluten-free gingerbread cookies, many of you will be pulling out that sticky jar of molasses buried deep inside your pantry.

 While molasses is most commonly used in baking, it’s also a common ingredient found in barbeque sauces and marinades.
 It can be used as a tasty swap for honey or maple syrup, particularly in savory dishes.

-Several gluten-free recipes call for molasses (an ingredient known at “treacle” in the UK), but many wonder if this thick sweetener is gluten free and safe for people with celiac disease.
+Several gluten-free recipes call for molasses (an ingredient known as “treacle” in the UK), but many wonder if this thick sweetener is gluten-free and safe for people with celiac disease.

-In this article, I will share more about molasses and gluten-free brands of molasses you can trust when you cannot eat or tolerate gluten.
+In this article, I’ll share more about molasses and gluten-free brands of molasses you can trust when you cannot eat or tolerate gluten.